Land Between the Lakes Vacation Itinerary

 We ventured out into the lake and saw so much interesting wildlife, the details of the edge of the lake, pulled our kayak up on the side for a lunch break and swim on different sandy areas.

 We had private beaches, really!
 For me, this was the highlight of the vacation.
 And, when we came back, the shop has local popsicles for sale (poptown) that were perfect for after our trip.

 If you do not make a day of kayaking, Lake Barkley State Resort Park is right around the corner.
 There is a swimming beach, hiking trails, and a restaurant.
 You can spend some time there for sure.

 Day 4Spend the day at the beach!
 Moss Creek Beach is a rocky beach on Kentucky Lake so wear those water shoes.
 It is in the northwest area of Land Between the Lakes, not too far from Grand Rivers.
 It has shady spots and clean water for swimming.

 Families had plenty of room to spread out and everyone had their floats out in the water.
 Many boats came by and made small waves, they kids liked that.
 We also had nets and the kids caught little minnows on the edge of the water.

 There are picnic tables and grills to use if you want to bring your charcoal and meal supplies.
 Bring chairs just in case you don’t get a table – it’s a rock beach.

 Maybe you have worked up an appetite?
 Patti’s 1880’s Settlement is not far at all from Moss Creek day use area so you can drive just a bit north and enter Grand Rivers.
-There you will find they are open with safety measures in place for dining or takeout.
 They are known for their pies.
 There’s shopping around the area, outdoor dining for nice days, and lots of photo opportunities.

 Both of them have bank fishing spots and Energy Lake day use area also had a dock for boat that you can fish off of and a levee.
 Energy Lake day use area also has a restroom.
 And, at Devil’s Elbow, many people like to take a dip in the water as well.